Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-It’s always fascinating to see which breeds will make the list of Canada’s most popular dog breeds.
-The ten above may not make the cut on the CKC’s list next year, but they’ve certainly taken a hold of Canadians’ hearts on their latest list.
+Regardless of the size or temperament you are looking for, you have several options when examining the most popular canines in Canada.
+It is always fascinating to see which breeds will make the list of Canada’s most popular dog breeds.
+The ten above may not make the cut on the CKC’s list next year, but they’ve certainly taken hold of Canadians’ hearts.

 Check out our article on the most common dog breeds in the US, too.